derek-chui/FPL/README.md

 # Fantasy Premier League Simulator

-- C++ project simulating a Fantasy Premier League (FPL) game.
+Fantasy Premier League simulation game in C++ to simulate team drafting and weekly matchups.
-- Players can draft squads, buy and sell players, and compete against a bot over multiple gameweeks.
+Players can draft squads, buy and sell players, and compete against a bot over multiple gameweeks.

 ## Compile the program